timjaya/nbadash/part2.md

 ### Preliminaries

-Check your graded Part 1 starting on **10/11**, and revise your design based on its feedback.
+Check your graded Part 1, and revise your design based on its feedback.

   * You will be graded based on how well you addressed the project mentor's comments.
   * In general, listen to your project mentor's suggestions.